alexandre-carmone/parker/README.md

 `Bus` (`bus.rs`) is the single source of truth: `Command`s flow GUI → worker over an mpsc channel; frames flow worker → GUI via latest-wins `ArcSwapOption` (stale frames dropped);
 shared state sits behind a briefly-held mutex, with lock-free atomic flags for the hot paths.
+Recording is orchestrated by the worker but performed by the driver (`RECORD_STREAM`); focus sharpness (`focus.rs`) is measured on the decode thread and smoothed before it reaches the GUI.

 Video BLOBs run on a **second dedicated INDI connection** so high-rate frame data doesn't starve control commands on the main connection.